STREET CRIME

 3. Outsmarting: by talking your way out and maneuvering toward escape.
 If that doesn’t work:

-4. Surrendering and hoping for a predator's mercy to let you live; or preferably as a trick leading to a sudden escape, perhaps aided by:
+4. Surrendering and hoping for a criminal's mercy to let you live; or preferably as a trick leading to a sudden escape, perhaps aided by:

 5. Fighting like a mad dog for your escape.
 Stun & run.

 Deter a predator by carrying a Personal Security Alarm (screamer or noisemaker) & Pepper Spray in plain sight.
-You'll also learn how to use it most effectively there.
+Always have both of them attached to a wrist strap for instant availability.

-You alone are responsible for your safety.
-Predators target easy prey.
+You are responsible for your safety.
+Criminals target easy prey.
 Make yourself a hard target.

 See more safety tips for women at Purse Snatching FAQ.